-- Alternative energy/energy efficient airport equipment such as tow vehicles, emergency generators, power units, heating systems, etc. for use in airfield areas. - Alternate energy sources and approaches to providing lighting at remote airports that don't have access to electrical power. - Innovative approaches to solid waste reduction at airports. - Integration of alternative energy-producing and energy-saving technology into the airport environment. - D. Innovative airport storm water management methods. - E. New tools and approaches to noise reduction at airports. - F. System level methodologies for strategic assessment of environmental interactions beginning at the airport planning phase. - G. Enhanced methodologies for improving air quality around airports. - H. Innovative strategies for management of natural environments to minimize negative impacts on and to enhance compatibility with Airport Operations. - I. Enhancing potential for resilience and sustainability of airport improvement projects in response to climate change effects or other naturally occurring catastrophic events.
+- Alternative energy/energy efficient airport equipment such as tow vehicles, emergency generators, power units, heating systems, etc. for use in airfield areas. - Alternate energy sources and approaches to providing lighting at remote airports that don't have access to electrical power. - Innovative approaches to solid waste reduction at airports. - Integration of alternative energy-producing and energy-saving technology into the airport environment.

+D. New tools and approaches to storm water management methods, water use at airports, and dealing with negative impacts of standing water.

+E. New tools and approaches to noise reduction at airports.

+F. System level methodologies for strategic assessment of environmental interactions beginning at the airport planning phase.

+G. Enhanced methods for improving air quality around airports.

+H. Innovative strategies for management of natural environments to minimize negative impacts on, and to enhance compatibility with, Airport Operations.

+I. Enhancing potential for resilience and sustainability of airport improvement projects in response to climate change effects or other naturally occurring catastrophic events.